dasaditi/cards/_posts/2020-04-15-gesture-detection.markdown

- A more "model-based approach" uses hidden markov models (HMMs) with the assumption that only coarse grained features of hand-shape, orientation and trajectory are sufficient to produce reasonably accurate results.

- Thad Starner and Alex Pentland\[1\] is a notable reference in this area.<br>
+ A more "model-based approach" uses hidden markov models (HMMs) with the assumption that only coarse grained features of hand-shape, orientation and trajectory are sufficient to produce reasonably accurate results.Thad Starner and Alex Pentland\[1\] is a notable reference in this area.<br>

- Most of the modern work in this area involves capturing images and extracting features using Convolutional Neural Networks.

- For e.g. Tao, Leu and Yin\[2\] use a CNN model with multi view augmentation and inference fusion.
+ Most of the modern work in this area involves capturing images and extracting features using Convolutional Neural Networks.For e.g. Tao, Leu and Yin\[2\] use a CNN model with multi view augmentation and inference fusion.
 The main emphasis here is on depth images which contain distance information from the camera plane to the objects in camera view.
 A lot of image transformation techniques are